Transport Model Comparison Studies of Intermediate-Energy Heavy-Ion Collisions: Quantum molecular dynamics (QMD)-like codes

-\subsectionwide{The improved quantum molecular dynamics (ImQMD) code} 0.1in \centerline{Y. X. Zhang, N. Wang, Z. X. Li} 0.2in The comparison calculations with the ImQMD code have been performed employing a recently-developed code~\cite{zhang01aa,zhang02aa,zha06,zhang04aa,zhang05aa,zhang06aa,Zhang:2014sva}.
+0.1in Y. X. Zhang, N. Wang, Z. X. Li 0.2in The comparison calculations with the ImQMD code have been performed employing a recently-developed code~\cite{zhang01aa,zhang02aa,zha06,zhang04aa,zhang05aa,zhang06aa,Zhang:2014sva}.
 However, the initialization, the nucleonic mean field, the nucleon-nucleon cross sections, and the width of wave packet are set as in the comparison requirements.